thyagomakiyama/thyagomakiyama/README.md

 ## Aôba :bowtie:

-I am Thyago Makiyama, I love soccer, sertanejo, may pets and my fiancee rsrsrs

-I'm a systems analyst at @PRAVALER.
+I'm Thyago Makiyama, currently working as a systems analyst at @PRAVALER.

-I am currently learning more about react, laravel and cloud architecture. #fullStackDeveloper
+I have a degree in Systems Analysis and Development.
+I have always worked using PHP and have studied a lot about Elixir and React.